learn-co-curriculum/phase-0-intro-to-css/README.md

 p

 /*
-p.s. this the CSS comment syntax
+p.s.
+The CSS comment syntax is text between "slash-star" and "star-slash" */
-*/

 ```